react-component/tooltip/README.md

 ## Accessibility

-For accesibility purpose you can use the `id` prop to link your tooltip with another element.
-For example attaching it with an input:
+For accessibility purpose you can use the `id` prop to link your tooltip with another element.
+For example attaching it to an input element:
 ```jsx
 <Tooltip
     ...